Ranger Tag and Omni Tag-Based Masking in BigQuery¶

 - Service tags disabled (

-).
+USE_SERVICE_TAGS=false).
 See Configuration Requirements for setup instructions. - Row filter and masking setup completed Native Row Filter and Tag Masking Setup.

-- BigQuery Policy Tag Taxonomy: A policy tag taxonomy must exist in BigQuery before creating Ranger tags.
+- BigQuery Policy Tag Taxonomy: A policy tag taxonomy must exist in BigQuery before creating Ranger or Omni tags.
 The connector will create policy tags within this taxonomy automatically, but the taxonomy itself must be pre-created in BigQuery.

 Tag Naming Requirements¶